Bikeman868/UrlRewrite.Net/README.md

 specific URLs.
 If you dont pass this parameter then the log will be output to `Trace`.
 You can see this in the Output window of Visual Studio whilst debugging.

-## `requestUrlsToTrace`
+## `forwardTracePredicate`
-This is a list of URLs to output trace information for.
-This is the incomming URL as received by the server from the browser or other client application.
-The URLs in this list are case insensitive.
+This function is called for each request to determine whether to output trace information for the incomming URL.
+This function is passed the URL as received by the server from the browser and should return true to trace the execution of rewrite rules for this request.

+Passing null for this parameter will speed up processing of the requests.

-## `rewrittenUrlsToTrace`
+## `reverseTracePredicate`
-This is a list of URLs to output trace information for.
-This is the rewritten URL that is the result of executing the rewriter rules.
-The URLs in this list are case insensitive.
-Note that adding URLs to this list makes the Rewrite Module execute the rules for these URLs twice.
+This function is called for each request to determine whether to output trace information for the rewritten reqeust.
+This function is passed the URL that results from executing the rewrite rules and should return true to re-run the rules with logging enabled.

+Passing null for this parameter will speed up processing of the requests.

 ## `factory`
 Allows you to integrate an IoC container for resolving interfaces.
 This is covered in detail above.